 The suits of armour are custom creations made by the most famous armourers: the Armour for a Horseman by Tommaso Missaglia, the Cuirassier Armour by Lorenz Helmschmid for Emperor Maximilian I, the Boy's Folded Skirt Armour by Konrad Seusenhofer for the future Emperor Charles V, as well as the Half-Armour alla Romana by Filippo Negroli and many others.
 The often magnificent etchings were quite frequently based on designs by such famous artists as Dürer and Holbein.

 To learn more about research projects at the Imperial Armoury go to Science and Research.

 Heldenplatz, 1010 Wien

 10 am to 6 pm

-Visit the Imperial Armoury in the Weltmuseum Wien with your Annual Ticket or with a ticket for the Weltmuseum Wien (Information & tickets).
+Visit the Imperial Armory at the Weltmuseum Wien with your annual ticket or with a day ticket for the Weltmuseum Wien (information & tickets).

 Tel. +43 1 525 24- 4502